Csstenersen/node-red-contrib-nordpool-api/README.md

 ## Node Red Nordpool API

 A Node-Red Node for collecting "day ahead" prices from NorpoolGroup.

 ## Installation

 Go to your Node-RED user folder (e.g. ~/.node-red) and run:

 ```
 sudo npm i node-red-contrib-nordpool-api
 ```

 ## Usage

-The area and currency can be changed by selecting from the drop down menu in the properties:
+The area, currency and time span can be changed by selecting from the drop down menu in the properties:

 ![alt text](https://github.com/Csstenersen/2019/blob/master/png/example.png?raw=true "Example")